 Through conversations with peace and justice activists in Mexico, homelessness advocates in Edmonton, local Indigenous leaders, King’s professors, and your fellow students, this year-long fellowship incorporated into the academic year will open your eyes to the many ways you can live a life of justice, love, and mercy in a broken world.

-As part of the Justice Fellowship you will:
+As part of the Justice Fellowship you will have opportunities to:

-- Have first-hand encounters with communities experiencing poverty and injustice in Mexico, Edmonton’s inner-city, and throughout Alberta
+- Experience first-hand encounters with communities experiencing poverty and injustice in Mexico, Edmonton’s inner-city, and throughout Alberta.

 What is the Justice Fellowship?